 Academic Withdrawal.
 If you decide to withdraw from the University for reasons other than illness, complete an Application of Withdrawal available in the office of your Dean.
 Clearance signatures from course instructors as well as various University offices are required.

 Cancelling Your Registration.
 If you registered for classes, but changed your mind and do not want to attend a summer session, it is your responsibility to make sure that your registration is cancelled.
 If you cancel, you have no registration (no entry is made on your permanent academic record, no tuition and fees are charged, and no grades or credit are issued).
-Contact the University Registrar to make sure that your cancellation is confirmed.

 WARNING: If you do not cancel, your registration remains on your record; you will be billed and will receive a failing grade.